Alumbrados: Historical cases

-Henry Charles Lea, in his A History of the Inquisition in Spain, mentions, among the more extravagant alumbrados, a priest from Seville named Fernando Méndez, who had acquired a special reputation for sanctity: "he taught his disciples to invoke his intercession, as though he were already a saint in heaven; fragments of his garments were treasured as relics; he gathered a congregation of beatas and, after mass in his oratory, they would strip off their garments and dance with indecent vigor — drunk with the love of God — and, on some of his female penitents, he would impose the penance of lifting their skirts and exposing themselves before him."
+Henry Charles Lea, in his A History of the Inquisition in Spain, mentions, among the more extravagant alumbrados, a priest from Seville named Fernando Méndez, who had acquired a special reputation for sanctity: "he taught his disciples to invoke his intercession, as though he were already a saint in heaven; fragments of his garments were treasured as relics; he gathered a congregation of beatas and, after mass in his oratory, they would strip off their garments and dance with indecent vigor – drunk with the love of God – and, on some of his female penitents, he would impose the penance of lifting their skirts and exposing themselves before him."
 Méndez died before the Inquisition could bring him to trial.

 Ignatius of Loyola, while studying at Salamanca in 1527, was brought before an ecclesiastical commission on a charge of sympathy with the alumbrados, but escaped with an admonition.
 Miguel de Molinos was also accused of sympathy owing to some similarities between his book The Spiritual Guide and the teachings of the early alumbrados, Isabel de la Cruz and Pedro Ruiz de Alcaraz.

 A later case happened between the end of the 17th century and the beginning of the 18th century in Tenerife (Canary Islands).
 This concerned Sister María Justa de Jesús, a Franciscan nun who was accused of practicing Molinist doctrines (a Christian religious doctrine that attempts to reconcile God's providence with human free will).
 This nun was famous in her day because she was allegedly able to heal the sick by transferring to her person the evils and diseases that afflicted them, in a manner similar to shamans in other cultures.
 The case was investigated by the Holy Inquisition, and according to its files the nun was accused of being a phony and even a witch.
 She was also accused of having an improper relationship with her confessor.
 However, he had many defenders.
 After her death, the Franciscan Order in the Canary Islands initiated a process of canonization that had to be halted owing to the controversy.

 Correction

 Their correction, by Inquisitional standards, was not particularly severe.
 Those convicted of engaging in the mystical practices and heresy of the alumbrados were not executed, few endured long-term sentences, and most were tried only after they managed to acquire large congregations in Toledo or Salamanca.
 Not all, however, were so fortunate.
-In 1529 a congregation of naïve adherents at Toledo was subjected to whippings and imprisonment.
+In 1529 a congregation of naïve adherents at Toledo were subjected to whippings and imprisonment.
 Greater rigors followed, and for about a century alleged connection with the alumbrados sent many to the Inquisition, especially at Córdoba.
 In spite of this determined action, however, the heresy maintained itself until the middle of the 17th century.
 The connection of later alumbrados, whose practices varied in different places, to the original alumbrados, Isabella de la Cruz and Pedro Ruiz del Alcaraz, is debatable, but the continuing influence of their teachings is not improbable.